iamfaqeehhokyky/Website-Scrapper/README.md

 # Website-Scrapper

 This Python program scrapes data from a website using the Beautiful Soup library.
 It includes methods to extract links and images from the website page, and saves the data to text files.
-See samples in the `scrapped_data` folder.
+See samples in the `X_scrapped_data` folder.

 ## Installation

 - Download the repository or clone it using `git clone https://github.com/iamfaqeehhokyky/Website-Scrapper.git`
 - Install the requirements by running `pip install -r requirements.txt`

-## Usage
+## Usage after completing the task

 1. Replace the url variable in the example usage with the URL of the website you want to scrape
-2. Run the program by running `python web_scraper.py`
+2. Run the program by running `python web_scrapper.py`
-3. The program will automatically create a folder in the same directory called `scrapped_data` and all the scraped data will be saved to text files in that folder as (`links.txt` and `images.txt`)
+3. The program will automatically create a folder in the same directory called `scrapped_data` and all the scraped data will be saved to text files in that folder as (`{url}.txt` and `{url}_img.txt`)

 ## Explaining the code